-9. DVBIC: Traumatic Brain Injury: A Guide for Caregivers of Service Members and Veterans: The Caregiver's Journey
+3. The Caregiver's Journey from DVBIC: Traumatic Brain Injury: A Guide for Caregivers of Service Members and Veterans:

 The Caregiver's Journey is designed to help those who provide care for patients with TBI.
 Family members, friends, and other caregivers will find information about how to care and advocate for their injured loved one, along with tips on how to take care of themselves in the process.
 Information about benefits and other resources is also provided.
 Take your time and explore the menus in each section, or use the search function to look for something specific.
-An electronic version of this Guide can be found and downloaded at www.traumaticbraininjuryatoz.org
+An electronic version of this Guide can be found and downloaded at www.traumaticbraininjuryatoz.org NOTE: This guide is currently being rewritten/updated.